Shawn-Nichol/AndroidKotlinGuide/User Interface/Look and feel/CheckBoxes.md

 }
 ```

-The method you declare in teh `android:onClick` attribute must have a signature exactly.
+The method you declare in the `android:onClick` attribute must have a signature exactly.
 - Be Publicc
 - Return void
 - Define a View as its only parameter.